-5. Badges, arm, lettered, "Royal Marines Commando" and the Commando Formation Sign ("Dagger") embroidered in red on a blue background are to be worn on khaki battledress by all ranks serving on the posted strength of a Commando Formation, Unit or Sub-Unit.
+5. Badges, arm, lettered "Royal Marines Commando" and the Commando Formation Sign ("Dagger") embroidered in red on a blue background are to be worn on khaki battledress by all ranks serving on the posted strength of a Commando Formation, Unit or Sub-Unit.

 The Arm badge is to be worn centrally on the upper arm with the top 1 inch below the shoulder seam; the "Dagger" vertically below, the top of the device being 1 inch below the bottom of the Arm badge.
+When the King's or Parachute badges are worn, the dagger formation sign will not be worn on that side.